abdelrhmanwahdan/pageRank/README.md

+# Page rank
-an AI to rank web pages by importance.
+a program that uses artificial intelligence to rank web pages by importance.